 The crab cakes were especially meaty and delicious, and the fish tacos were also fresh and tasty.
 (And we didn’t eat all of this!)

 Driftwood Beach, at the northern shore, is the perfect place for your family beach photos.
 Huge trees and branches are washed onto the shore at this tree graveyard.
 Constant erosion of the beach creates a landscape of preserved, fallen trees.
 I can see that my grandchildren would love playing on this natural playground.
 I had to climb a few trees myself.

 It’s no wonder that portions of “The Walking Dead” were filmed here.
 I found myself looking around the largest trees just to make sure no zombies were left behind.

 Great Dunes Beach, South Dunes Beach, and St. Andrews Beach are all very popular.
 Each one offers a different view.
 St. Andrews is popular for dolphin and bird watching.
 The giant dunes on Jekyll, much larger than our Alabama gulf beach dunes, offer the island protection from storms.
 Beaches that offer shade are my favorites.
 And these beaches don’t offer just any shade, but the shade of a giant live oak with Spanish Moss dripping from it.

 Plan your next conference at Jekyll Island Convention Center.
-It is one of very few oceanfront convention centers on the east coast.
+It is one of the few oceanfront convention centers on the east coast.
 The convention center can accommodate up to 2000 people.